Raheem-ai/patch/README.md

 $> yarn run dev
 ```

-## Testing locally on a phone
+## Testing locally on a phone (first time setup)
 - spin up dev environment
 - copy the https url that ngrok outputs (in the form of `https://<hash>.ngrok.io`) and change the initial value of `apiHost` in `frontend/app.config.js` (*Don't check in changes to the initialization of apiHost*)
 - download [expo go app](https://expo.dev/client)
-- create account?
+- create account or sign in to existing account that has access to Raheem builds
+- if using an iphone, register device with a provisioning account then scan QR code for internal dev build on expo
+- make sure developer mode is enabled in settings
+- if using an android, install internal build binaries directly onto phone
-- scan qr code produced by `$> expo start --no-https` and follow the link
+- scan qr code produced by `$> expo start --no-https` (or `$> yarn dev build` from /frontend) and follow the link
+- notes: make sure your phone and computer are using the same wifi, if the QR code doesn't work then you may need to enter the URL manually

 ## Build/Deployment